nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see the schedule for the day and inputs the date.
+1. User requests to see the schedule for the day.
-2. AddressBook validates the input.
-3. AddressBook shows the schedule for the day.
+2. HealthConnect displays list of persons with matching date.

     Use case ends.

 **Extensions**

-* 2a.
-Invalid Input Format
+* 1a.
+HealthConnect detects an error in the command format.
-    * 2a1.
-AddressBook shows an error message.
+    * 1a1.
+HealthConnect shows an error message.

         Use case ends.